Sustainable Development

 New pledges, new responsibilities

-Global warming and other environmental concerns are rising up in business' agendas, bolstered in part by campaigners like Greta Thunberg.
+Global warming and other environmental concerns are rising up business' agendas, in the face of stark environmental data.
 The United Nations says climate change is the defining issue of our time and without drastic action, adapting to the changes it will bring will be difficult and costly.

 Companies are in the spotlight since studies show they’re responsible for the lion’s share of greenhouse gas emissions, creating a blanket of gas that traps heat and raises Earth’s temperature.

-In the past, some companies have been accused of “greenwashing” – or overstating their eco credentials to garner favourable publicity.
-Companies have also been accused of setting headline-grabbing goals that look too far in the future and aren’t measurable.
+Some businesses have been accused of “greenwashing” – overstating their eco credentials to garner favourable publicity – or setting headline-grabbing goals that look too far in the future and aren’t measurable.

 But for many companies, the narratives have changed, acknowledging the need to find long-term solutions that create real impact.